VictorTurraF/vtf-geometric-utils/README.md

 # vtf-geometric-utils
-JavaScript/TypeScript geometric transformations system and utilities
+JavaScript/TypeScript library of geometric transformations and utilities.